Foot

 What Does Foot and Ankle Pain Usually Mean?

 Side-of-ankle pain after a roll often points towards a ligament injury.
 Heel pain with first steps may fit heel pain patterns such as plantar fascia irritation or Achilles-related problems.
-Pain across the midfoot after a twist or heavy landing needs a closer look because injuries such as a Lisfranc injury can be missed early.
+Pain across the midfoot after a twist or heavy landing needs a closer look because a Lisfranc injury can be missed early.

 Is This Foot or Ankle Pain Serious?